orvi-tmp/learning-c-with-pebble/chapter09.md

 then `words` will point to the value "fifty two".
 Set the maximum value sent to the function to 100.

 You are also to use this function to replace the numbers that a user puts on the Pebble screen with words.
-When the select button is pushed, erase the number that was just added and replace it with the words from the function.
-Redisplay the current computation "sentence".
+As the calculated numbers change, erase the string that was just added and replace it with the words from the function.
+Then redisplay the current computation "sentence".

 You will have a few issues here to work out.
 How will you wrap your "sentence" around the Pebble screen?
 Which operators will you allow?
 And what happens when the "sentence" is too long for the screen?